cbid71/Perso_CKA_Certification_2025/3_scheduling.md

 **Admission controller :** a security check that makes sure a request to create or change something in Kubernetes follows certain rules before it's allowed to happen.
 It's supported by the `kube-apiserver`

+**They are Kubernetes components that intercept requests to the Kubernetes API server after authentication/authorization but before persistence (saving to etcd).**

 To see which admission plugins are enabled: `kube-apiserver -h | grep enable-admission-plugins`

 Documentation : https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/